BenjaminKamen/Oil_Subsidy_Analysis_Project/Ben_Kamen_Oil_Subsidy_Analysis_Project/README.md

 Ben Kamen's personal data science project: analyzing potential predictors of oil subsidies across countries

-## Project Organization
+## Project Organization.
+Made with the help of cookie cutter data science repo

 ```
-├── LICENSE            <- Open-source license if one is chosen
 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train`
 ├── README.md          <- The top-level README for developers using this project.
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump.
+│   └── raw            <- The original data dump from combining extrnal data.
 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details
 │
-├── models             <- Trained and serialized models, model predictions, or model summaries
+├── models             <- Trained and serialized models.
+|
+├── final_predictions  <- Predictions on the test data from the models
 │
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering),
 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
+|
+├── notebooks_as_html <-- Final notebooks converted to html files for ease of reading
 │
 ├── pyproject.toml     <- Project configuration file with package metadata for
 │                         oil_subsidy_analysis and configuration for tools like black
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── references         <- Citations for data sources
-│
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting
 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`